ultimatemovers/omnia/about.md

 space_img: "/assets/images/mask-group-20-2x.jpg"
 partners:
 - title: 'Jonella Farm '
-  text: 'Blessed with rich soil and over 40 years of experience, Jonella is a local
+  text: Growers, John and Pam Hobson, hold an impressive 40 years of hands-on knowledge.
-    grower of some of our menu must-haves such as asparagus and sweet corn. '
+    When in season, we use Jonella Farm’s baby corn, sweetcorn and asparagus.
 - title: Moonlight Flat Oysters
   text: Steve Feletti is the undisputed Oyster King of Australia.
 His dedication to
     quality has shaped the oyster culture and made his brand renowned for its Claire